 My favorite two real estate crowdfunding platforms are:

 Fundrise is my favorite private real estate platform.
-The platform enables all investors to diversify into real estate through private eREITs.
-Fundrise has been around since 2012 with now over $3.3 billion in assets.
-For the average investor, investing in a eREIT for real estate exposure and stability is one of the easiest ways to go.
+The platform enables all investors to diversify into real estate through private real estate funds.
+Fundrise has been around since 2012 with now about $3 billion in assets for over 380,000 investors.
+For the average investor, investing in a fund for real estate exposure and stability is one of the easiest ways to go.
 I particularly like Fundrise's focus on single-family and multi-family investments in the Sunbelt, where valuations are lower and yields are higher.

 CrowdStreet: A way for accredited investors to invest in individual real estate opportunities mostly in 18-hour cities.
 18-hour cities are secondary cities with lower valuations, higher rental yields, and potentially higher growth due to job growth and demographic trends.
 For investors who like to buy individual properties or build their own select real estate fund, CrowdStreet is my favorite choice.

-Both platforms are free to sign up and explore.
+Both platforms are Financial Samurai sponsors and Financial Samurai is an investor in Fundrise funds.
 I've personally invested $954,000 in real estate crowdfunding across 18 projects to take advantage of lower valuations in the heartland of America.
 There is a strong demographic shift towards lower cost areas of the country thanks to technology and the pandemic.

 Invest In Private Growth Companies